-She facilitates workshops on traditional medicine, mindful embodiment, deep listening and art-making for all ages (kids, teens, young adults and adults) - guiding on more resilient and attuned ways of being.
-Her workshops are built upon the foundations of inclusivity, reciprocal care, compassion and humility; and deeply informed by Ashtanga Yoga, Ayurveda and the Gaga movement language.
+I facilitate workshops on traditional medicine, mindful embodiment, deep listening and art-making for all ages (kids, teens, young adults and adults) - guiding on more resilient and attuned ways of being.
+My workshops are built upon the foundations of inclusivity, reciprocal care and humility; and deeply informed by Ashtanga Yoga, Ayurveda and the Gaga movement language.
 For example, Mūla Workshops, Yoga/Art for Kids and Teens, Ayurvedic Fundamentals, the Compassionate Movement Workshop and more.

-Through making, doing and facilitating, she asks three key questions:
+Through making, doing and facilitating, I ask three key questions:

-How do we make art in environments that are in crisis?
+How do we make art together in environments that are in crisis?

 How do we more meaningfully embody the values of care and compassion?